The Little Mermaid: Ariel's Undersea Adventure: Ride

 The celebration fades as Flotsam and Jetsam, Ursula's pet eels, welcome the Guests to the sea witch's lair.
 The clamshells pass into the mouth of an enormous beast's skeleton and find Ursula singing "Poor, Unfortunate Souls" inside, standing at her crystal ball and surrounded by her collection of lost souls.
 Ahead, a vortex of light surrounds Ariel as she trades her voice for a pair of human legs.

 The clamshells ascend among projected bubbles and splash onto the shore of a lagoon.
 Sebastian sings "Kiss the Girl" while Eric and Ariel sit together in a boat, leaning in to kiss each other before backing away sheepishly.
 After leaving the lagoon, the clamshells pass before a doorway to Prince Eric's castle, where silhouettes of Ariel and Eric are seen finally kissing.
 A golden orb glows from within Ariel's neck, signifying that she has regained her voice.
 The orb proceeds to encircle the two, creating a heart shape as Ariel and Eric kiss.
 The smoking silhouette of a giant, defeated Ursula is visible on the horizon.

 The clamshells proceed into the final scene of the attraction, where King Triton, Sebastian, Flounder, and several sea creatures celebrate the wedding of Ariel and Eric.
 The couple waves goodbye from a gazebo on the ocean's edge.
 Fireworks explode in the sky overhead.
 As the clamshells pass into the unload area, Scuttle finishes his story by exclaiming that he is "not such a bird-brain after all."

 The attraction offers 103 standard clamshells, as well as two wheelchair-accessible vehicles (WAV's) for Guests who are unable to transfer from their wheelchair.

 Music

 Arranger Danny Troob adapted Alan Menken's original songs for the attraction.
 He also wrote an orchestral medley for the loading area, several transitional cues, and a new arrangement for the finale.
 Some of the scenes use the original vocal performances from the film, with Jodi Benson providing the voice of Ariel and Pat Carroll providing the voice of Ursula.
-There are also new performances by Phillip Lawrence as Sebastian, Chris Edgerly as Scuttle, and Corey Burton as Flotsam and Jetsam.
+With new voice actors Phillip Lawrence as Sebastian, Chris Edgerly as Scuttle, and Corey Burton as Flotsam and Jetsam.